ktranada/Been-Jumping/README.md

-### Been Jumping is an endless sidescrolling game I implemented with Phaser, a Desktop and Mobile HTML5 framework.
+### Chun-Li: Leg Day is a JavaScript game I implemented with Phaser, a Desktop and Mobile HTML5 framework.

 #### Backstory